marian-code/wikipedia-music-tags/code_changelog.md

 # Change Log

+### 20.5.2019
+- edits to preload method gui is now split to multiple classes which are then inherited by the main
+- implemented killable thread for preload

 ### 18.5.2019
 - more strict PEP8 adherance
 - minor bug fixes
+- significant speedups by moving some data processing to other threads
+- implemented preloading of wiki page for aditional speedup

 ### 28.4.2019
 - added for/else clauses for readability